stacksync/desktop/README.md

 file names, and the second one is in charge of raw data.

 Some of the main features of the client are:
-* Client based encryption.
-* Optimize the storage usage.
-* Desktop integration (Linux (debian distributions) and Windows 7)
-* Push notifications to save server bandwidth.

-## Which are the differences with Syncany?
-### Pull vs Push
-The original Syncany uses a pulling strategy to discover changes in the repository.
-We use ObjectMQ to provide push notifications to all the clients.
-This change implies to remove all the "update" file logic, which was a bit inneficient.

-### Synchronization algorithm
-We have simplified the sync algorithm removing the merged files logic.

-### Desktop integration
-We have implemented some dll's to create Windows overlays (link needed).
-For this project we used [Liferay nativity library](https://github.com/liferay/liferay-nativity).
+* **Sharing**: Share folders with other StackSync users.
+* **Client side encryption**: Upload your files encrypted.
+* **Desktop integration**: We are using [Liferay nativity library](https://github.com/liferay/liferay-nativity).

 <p align="center">
   <img width="500" src="https://raw.github.com/stacksync/desktop/master/res/win_integration.png">
 </p>
+* **Push notifications**: ObjectMQ provides push notification to desktop clients.
+* **Data deduplication**: We deduplicate data across a single user in order to optimize bandwidth and storage.

 # Requirements
 StackSync is developed using NetBeans and Java 1.7.

 The client requires a SyncService running with the user metadata initialized.
-In the SyncService repository (link needed) it is possible to read the installation instrucctions and how to add users to the system.
+In the [SyncService repository](https://github.com/stacksync/sync-service) it is possible to read the installation instrucctions and how to add users to the system.

 StackSync sends error logs to a log server in order to control clients errors and try to fix them as soon as possible.
-As it can be read in the log-server repository (link needed), it uses a REST API.
+As it can be read in the [log-server repository](https://github.com/stacksync/log-server), it uses a REST API.
 To configure the URL in the client, it is necessary to change "URL_LOG_SERVER_API" from [config-default.xml](src/com/stacksync/desktop/config/config-default.xml) for your log-server URL.